MaanasKejriwal/CS-2364-Final-Project/README.md

 For the fractal generation, I will be writing python code to generate multiple different types of fractals as described above.
 I will be allowing parameter tuning and parameter randomisation at the user's end through simple buttons and sliders.
 I will also be creating images/animations/3d models based on complexity, feasibility and time constraints.

 For visualisation, I plan to use a combination of plotly and matplotlib depending on what generates better looking models.
 I will also be researching other packages such as OpenGL for 3D visualisation.
 For the UI sliders I plan to use Streamlit.

+I am also happy to write a small report on the project as a supplement.

 A few examples of what I am talking about are attached below: